benbarziv/mental-exercises/README.md

 # Mental Exercises Scripts

-A collection of Python scripts designed to help you practice and improve various mental skills—from quick letter‑math quizzes and chess‑board drills to memory palace exercises.
+A collection of Python scripts designed to help you practice and improve various mental skills, from quick lettermath quizzes and chess‑board drills to memory palace exercises.

 ## Usage